World leaders welcome new Egyptian era after Mubarak

 While many Latin American countries expressed support for the resignation Ecuador’s vice foreign minister called it “not only a joy for the Egyptian people but a joy for the world” Venezuela condemned what it saw as U.S. interference.

 “Nobody should meddle in the domestic affairs of Egypt’s people,” Venezuela’s Foreign Minister Nicolas Maduro said.
-“It’s truly appalling ... how Washington is attempting to watch over (and) hold sway over a strong country like Egypt with statements from President Obama, the State Department, the head of the CIA.”
+“It’s truly appalling ... how Washington is attempting to watch over (and) hold sway over a strong country like Egypt with statements from President Obama, the State Department, the head of the CIA.”it

 There were guarded comments from other authoritarian governments, with Russia’s foreign minister saying the developments showed “authorities have approached the problem responsibly” and calling for a rapid return to stability.
 The United Arab Emirates said it had confidence in the armed forces’ ability to manage Egypt’s affairs “in these delicate circumstances.”